-This information will help you prepare for spinal injections for pain management.
+This information will help you prepare for your spinal injection.

-- A problem with one of the rubbery cushions (disks) between the individual bones (vertebrae) that stack up to make your spine (herniated discs)
+- A herniated disc, or a problem with one of the rubbery cushions (disks) between the individual bones (vertebrae) that stack up to make your spine

-- A narrowing of one or more areas in your spine (spinal stenosis)
+- Spinal stenosis, or a narrowing of one or more areas in your spine

-A spinal injection using steroids and/or numbing medications is often effective in decreasing pain.
+A spinal injection using steroids, numbing medications, or both can decrease pain.
 Steroids help to decrease nerve inflammation and discomfort.
-Numbing medication (lidocaine) can also be used to block the feeling of pain for a short period of time.
+Numbing medication (lidocaine) can be used to block the feeling of pain for a short period of time.

-The injections may be done at different areas of the spine.
-Your doctor will decide which type of injection will be best for decreasing your discomfort.
+The injections may be done at different areas of your spine (see Figure).
+Your doctor will decide which type of injection will be best to help with your discomfort.
 Types of spinal injections include:

-- Epidural injection: The epidural space goes from the base of your head to the part of your spine that is below your hips.
-Nerves in the back are located in this space.
-A steroid and numbing medication can be injected into any area of the epidural space.
+- Epidural injection, in your epidural space.
+The epidural space goes from the base of your head to part of the spine that is below your hips.
+The nerves in your back are located in this space.
+A steroid and numbing medication can be injected into any part of the epidural space.

-- Facet injection: The facet joint is where each bone of the spine connects to the next.
-Sometimes, the facet joints can develop arthritis and cause pain.
-Anti-inflammatory steroid and numbing medication can be injected directly into the facet joints to decrease pain.
+- Facet injection, into your facet joint.
+The facet joint is where each vertebra connects to the next.
+Sometimes, arthritis can develop in the facet joints and cause pain.
+An anti-inflammatory steroid and numbing medication can be injected directly into the facet joints to decrease pain.

-- Medial branch block: Medial branch nerves are very small nerves that control sensation or feeling in the facet joint.
-These nerves send pain signals from the facet joint to your brain.
-Numbing medication can be injected around the medial branch nerve(s) to decrease pain from joint problems.
+- Medial branch block, around your medial branch nerves.
+Medial branch nerves are very small nerves that control feeling in your facet joints.
+These nerves send pain signals from the facet joints to your brain.
+Numbing medication can be injected around the nerve(s) to decrease the pain.

-- If you have or recently had an infection
+- If you currently have or have recently had an infection

-- If you are presently receiving chemotherapy or radiation therapy
+- If you are currently receiving chemotherapy or radiation therapy

 - If you think that you may be pregnant

-- If you have any implants in your body (pacemakers, mediport, joint replacement, stents, shunts, breast implants, orthopedic hardware, etc.)
+- If you have any implants in your body (e.g., pacemakers, Mediport, joint replacement, stents, shunts, breast implants, orthopedic hardware, etc.)

-- If you have been told to take antibiotics prior to a dental procedure or surgery
+- If you have ever been instructed to take antibiotics before a dental procedure or surgery

-- If you have had recent chest pain or trouble breathing
+- If you are experiencing chest pain or trouble breathing

 - You can have a light breakfast on the morning of your injection.